LewisHaley/stb-tester.com/templatematch-process.rst

 potential location within the source image to find the template.
 There are 6 template matching methods available within the OpenCV framework, however, we limit this to the 3 methods which normalize the results (with the Python API, though not with Gstreamer).
-This is because the normalisation provides a context and an absolute strength of result, as the pixels all have a value within the range [0.0..1.0f].
+This is because the normalization provides a context and an absolute strength of result, as the pixels all have a value within the range [0.0..1.0f].
 There are no real advantages to using the non-normalized methods.

 The method is set to method 1 by default, aka, CV_TM_SQDIFF_NORMED.
-This can be overwritten by setting the `matchMethod` parameter when using the GStreamer element directly or by setting `match_method` within the stbt Python API.
+This can be overwritten by setting `match_method` within the stbt Python API.

 Here are the results from using the 3 normalized match methods to try and match a template of the banner from the source frame: